MassOS-Linux/MassOS/installation-guide.md

 - Added a welcome/introduction program which is run on the user's first login.
 - Updated the default MassOS wallpaper.
 - Added Vulkan support to Mesa.
-- Added some very small command-line games (bsd-games).
+- Added some very small command-line games (bsd-games and vitetris).
 - Added the 'dig', 'host' and 'nslookup' utilities from ISC BIND.
 - Patched krb5 against security vulnerability CVE-2021-37750.